 Be aware of the latest changes!
 Read our Research of 20 Top Most Popular Programming Languages of 2022

 Another unpleasant reality concerning Swift is that it only supports iOS 7 or higher, Mac OS 10.9 or higher along with all watchOS and tvOS versions.
 So, if your project requires the support of lower platform versions - welcome to the Objective-C world.

 Why learn Swift programming language?

 The short answer - yes, you should learn Swift programming.
+Soon, it'll ber used by every iOS application development company.
 This language got the first place as one of the most loved coding languages in 2015 as well as second in 2016 according to Stack Overflow.

 In turn, this popularity generates a lot of content dedicated to Swift development.
 This way, by now there are a huge number of resources related to this topic from written/video blogs to different kind of tutorials.
 So, it becomes easier to learn Swift language.

 Many projects are already developed by means of Swift so that more developers start integrating Swift code into their projects.
 For example, such apps as Lyft, LinkedIn, Sky Guide, and Yahoo Weather are written in Swift.